gwenaellarmet/Trademark_scoring/README_GWEN.md

 ## Testing controllers

 Tested all CRUD endpoints, didn't tested all possible errors messages; would be done if there was more time

+## Small Front-End

+For the front-end, as it's optionnal and a prototype; I used Copilot to generate the script (which I had to debug a bit of course).
+With time, I would have of course build a gorgeous angular app (since I have 10+ years working on angularjs and Angular); but it's not the subject of the exercice here so a quick interface is perfect for this :)